 Documents32nd Annual Therapeutics Agenda.pdf

 We have designed pre-learning activity this program that is part of the learning, counted as part of your learning hours for the program, and will prepare you for program.
-Please complete this pre-learning survey before May 25th.
+Please complete this pre-learning survey before accessing the session recordings.
 You can also access the survey by copying and pasting this link into your internet browser: https://queensu.qualtrics.com/jfe/form/SV_54oPqqfj2ZaBh42

 - MDs & NPs: $87.50